BVantur/inspektify/README.md

 ```

 If you choose `PresentationType.Custom` you also need to provide a way to show Inspektify debug tool
 in some other way.
-For that purpose there is a way to start Inspektify tool debug window with the
+For that purpose, there is a way to start the Inspektify tool debug window with
-next code:
+the next code:

 ```
 InspektifyKtor.startInspektify()